 6. Get free ATM withdrawals

-You can withdraw the following amounts for free every month, depending on where your card is issued.
-After that, we charge a 2% fee.
-You can track your limits in the app.
+You have 2 free withdrawals every month up to the following amounts, depending on where your card is issued.
+You can track your limits in the app or website.

 Cards issued in Australia, New Zealand and Singapore — 350 AUD/NZD/SGD